Bernardo Araya: Career

 As a youth footballer, Araya was with both Colo-Colo and Universidad de Chile at under-17 and under-18 level, respectively.
 Next he spent a season with Deportes Tocopilla.

 In 2013 he switched to futsal after a trial to join Chile national futsal team alongside his best friend.
 Having played for both Palestino and Deportes Concepción in his homeland, in 2018 he moved to Argentine side Newell's Old Boys.

 As a member of Newell's Old Boys, he got three consecutive promotions and played at all categories of the Argentine futsal.

-In 2021, he moved to French side Nantes Métropole, becoming the first Chilean to play in Europe.
+In 2021, he moved to French side Nantes Métropole, becoming the first Chilean futsal player to be transferred to Europe.